 Onboarding training is a great opportunity to introduce employees to your learning culture.
-In fact, if you're moving to virtual and blended learning, we believe it's the best place to start the transition.
-Regular blog contributor Brigg Patten explores other key elements to include in this type of training event.
+In fact, if you're moving to hybrid virtual and blended learning, we believe it's the best place to start the transition.

 The onboarding process serves as a new employee's first impression of a company's culture, values, and structure.
 It sets the stage for the employee's ability to succeed and contribute to the organization's overall goals.
-Unfortunately, many companies do not invest properly in the onboarding process and this lack of attention can be costly.
+Seventy-four percent of U.S. companies currently use or plan to implement a permanent hybrid work model, according to Zippia.
+Unfortunately, many companies do not invest properly in the virtual onboarding process and this lack of attention can be costly.

-A recent study found that 31 percent of new employees leave a company after 6 months.
-This high, early turnover rate seems to be partly correlated with poorly executed training and onboarding programs.
-If you're looking to revamp your onboarding process, consider these key elements and send your new staff member up on the road to success.
+In addition, Gallup reports that eighty-eight percent of employees believe their organizations do a poor job of onboarding.
+And, sixty-nine percent of employees are more likely to remain at a company for three years when the company runs structured orientation programs.
+High turnover rates seem to be partly correlated with poorly executed training and onboarding programs.
+If you're looking to revamp your onboarding process, consider these key elements to get your new hybrid employees up on the road to success.

 The first and most obvious step is to create a warm and inviting atmosphere in the office.
 Your new hire will most likely be nervous and anxious about the unexpected.
-Help ease some of their anxiety by having someone greet them at the door with a smile and a small gift.
+Help ease some of their anxiety by having someone greet them with a smile and send a small gift.
 This first interaction sets the tone for the day and will help your new hire relax.
-You can also go the extra mile by decorating their new space with a welcome sign, a variety of treats and company swag.
+If the employee is in the office, you can also go the extra mile by decorating their new space with a welcome sign, a variety of treats and company swag.

 Assign a Mentor

-Based on another study, it seems that friendship is one of the most important components of happiness.
-Mentorship is a great way to foster this connection and make your new hire feel right at home.
+Based on a multi-generational Harvard study, it seems that friendship is one of the most important components of happiness.
+Mentorship is an easy way to foster this connection and make your new hire feel right at home.
 Assign your new hire a mentor for the week.
 This person will serve as the point of contact for any questions about policy, culture, or internal processes.
-This step will make your new hire feel comfortable and confident in asking questions and will help them bond with another staff member.
+This step will make your new hire feel safe, comfortable and confident in asking questions and help them bond with another staff member.

 Do Paperwork In Advance

 One of the most overwhelming parts of the onboarding process can be the receipt and completion of all the new hire paperwork.
+Sapling HR experts found that new employees complete and average of 54 activities, including 41 administrative tasks during the onboarding process.
 This process can be daunting and unfamiliar to a new employee.
 Consider investing in an online portal that will allow your new hires to complete the paperwork in advance of the first day.
 You might also create a cheat sheet so employees can have a more clear idea of how to appropriately complete the forms.
 This step allows your new hire to do some thinking and evaluation in a low-pressure atmosphere and also gives you more opportunity to focus your content on things like company culture and processes.

 Make it Interactive

-One of the best ways to engage your new hire is by creating a more interactive experience.
+One of the best ways to engage your new hire is by creating a more interactive and a psychologically safe experience.
 Onboarding programs where a facilitator talks from a slide, or shares videos on a screen, are not the most effective means for learning and engagement.
 You'll want to create more interactive, hands-on scenarios so your new hire gets exposure to real, work-related situations and has the opportunity to interact with their co-workers.
-An eLearning company can offer many different types of employee training solutions to this problem.
-Do your research on the available eLearning solutions and consider investing in one of these modules.
+A virtual learning company can offer many different types of employee training solutions to this problem.
+Do your research on the available virtual learning solutions and consider investing in one of these modules.
 Your new hire will appreciate the opportunity to take an active role in their orientation.